 Frequently Asked Questions

-How does SearchCans’ pricing compare to other SERP APIs for high throughput?
+Q: How does SearchCans pricing compare to SerpApi at high throughput?

-A Dedicated Cluster Node is a premium feature included with SearchCans’ Ultimate Plan.
-It provides you with a dedicated slice of our infrastructure, ensuring zero-queue latency and maximum isolation for your requests.
-This becomes necessary for enterprise-level applications or highly latency-sensitive AI agents that require absolute minimal delays and guaranteed resource availability, even during peak load.
-It removes any potential for even minor internal queuing that might occur on shared lane resources, offering the highest level of predictable performance and throughput.
+A: A Dedicated Cluster Node is a premium feature on the Ultimate Plan providing a dedicated slice of SearchCans infrastructure for zero-queue latency and maximum isolation.
+It becomes necessary for enterprise AI agents requiring guaranteed resource availability even during peak load — removing internal queuing that may occur on shared lane infrastructure.

 Conclusion: Powering Your AI Agents with Unrestricted Throughput